Edmontosaurus mummy AMNH 5060: Skin frill

 Above the neck vertebrae, a 25 cm long and 7 to 8 cm deep skin impression is preserved.
 Osborn interpreted this impression as part of an ornamental frill of loose skin that extended along the midline of the neck and back.
 Osborn noted that this frill was folded above the vertebral joints to ensure mobility of the neck, giving the comb a ruff-like appearance.
 The areas in-between the folded areas were occupied by an oval cluster of pavement tubercles.
 Osborn observed that the upper edge of the comb had been destroyed during the recovery of the mummy, so that the height of the crest can no longer be determined.
 He assumed that the frill would have extended upwards by at least one further row of clusters.
-An Edmontosaurus fossil described by the paleontologist John Horner in 1984 shows a regular row of rectangular lobes in the tail area.
+An Edmontosaurus fossil described by the paleontologist John Horner in 1984 shows a regular row of broad spikes in the tail area.
 Stephen Czerkas, in 1997, argued that this row would likely have extended over much of the body, including the neck, making a frill of loosely folded skin seem unlikely.
 Instead, the skin impression described by Osborn would have come from the fleshy crest above the downward-curved neck spine.
 This neck crest would have been much deeper than previously assumed, connecting the base of the head to the shoulder region.
 The observed folding would have been a consequence of mummification and caused by a withered nuchal ligament.
+In 2025, Sereno and colleagues confirmed the presence of a skin frill based on two newly discovered Edmontosaurus mummies.
+These specimens show that the frill continued down the neck and trunk, grading into the row of spikes in the hip region.
+The frill was probably flexible in life.